arvigeus/AZ-204/Exercises/Connect an app to Azure Cache for Redis by using .NET Core/README.md

    az group create --name az204-redis-rg --location <myLocation>
    ```

 1. Create an Azure Cache for Redis instance by using the `az redis create` command.
-The instance name needs to be unique and the script below will attempt to generate one for you, replace `<myLocation>` with the region you used in the previous step.
+The instance name needs to be unique and the following script attempts to generate one for you, replace `<myLocation>` with the region you used in the previous step.
 This command takes a few minutes to complete.

    ```sh
    redisName=az204redis$RANDOM